 Stay overnight at Hachimantai Onsen Resort

 After a long day of hiking, at often cooler temperatures than in Tokyo, join the locals in one of their favorite pastimes: an onsen soak.
 Onsen, or hot springs, are generally separated by gender, but baths are shared and the dress code is nude.
-Stripping bear is thought to remove barriers of status (and also nationality) between bathers, so step in and warm up.
+Stripping bare is thought to remove barriers of status (and also nationality) between bathers, so step in and warm up.

 We stayed at Daiwa Royal Hotel, which is located outside the national park in Hachimantai.
 The resort has a generous indoor bath and a beautifully landscaped rotemburo, the outdoor bath.
 If you were unlucky with the weather and had a rainy day, you might finally appreciate the beauty in it.
 Bathing under the roof, half your body submerged in hot water, watching the rain drip from the trees and hit the water’s surface is a truly Japanese experience.